SUNET/docker-edusign-app/README.rst

 SECRET_KEY
     String.
 Key used by the webapp for encryption, e.g. for the sessions.

+MAX_FILE_SIZE
+    String.
+Maximum size of uploadable documents, in a format that NGINX understands, e.g. `20M`.

 EDUSIGN_API_BASE_URL
     String.
 Base URL for the eduSign API.